jeremyle56/course-notes/math3611/docs/course_notes/metric_spaces.md

 **Theorem**: The metric space $(C[0, 1], d_\infty)$ is complete.

-??? proof "Outline of Proof for Cauchy convergent to a function"
+??? success "Outline of Proof for Cauchy convergent to a function"

     Given a Cauchy sequence $\{ f_n \}_{n = 0}^\infty$ in $(C[0, 1], d_\infty)$, we want to show that this sequence converges to some function $f$.